-- What will this assessment show me regarding a pupil's knowledge, understanding or skill? - How will I communicate the outcome of the assessment to the pupil to help them understand what they need to do to improve? - How will I ensure my approaches are inclusive to all abilities? - How will I use the information I gain to inform my planning for future lessons? - How can I improve, adapt or target my teaching as a result? - What follow up action do I need to take? - Is it necessary to record the information gained and if so how can this be done most efficiently?
+- What will this assessment show me regarding a pupil's knowledge, understanding or skill? - How will I communicate the outcome of the assessment to the pupil to help them understand what they need to do to improve? - How will I ensure my approaches are inclusive to all abilities and meet the needs of all pupils, particularly the most disadvantaged pupils? - How will I use the information I gain to inform my planning for future lessons? - How can I improve, adapt or target my teaching as a result? - What follow up action do I need to take? - Is it necessary to record the information gained and if so how can this be done most efficiently?